 The types—and amount—of compensation you may recover after a motor vehicle accident depends on the types of injuries you’ve suffered.
 All of your damages will fall into one of two categories:

 The legal term for monetary losses from an accident is “economic damages.”
 Examples of such damages include:

 - Lost wages: You took time off (days, weeks, or more) from work because your injuries prevented you from fulfilling your job-related duties.

 - Lost earning capacity: Your injuries make it more difficult for you to earn a living and support your family.

 - Repair expenses: The accident caused property damage, particularly damage to your car, that you paid to have fixed.

 - Medical expenses: The accident caused you bodily harm that required short-term or long-term treatment.

 “Non-economic damages” is the legal term for physical and emotional distress from the effects of the accident.
-You could qualify based on:
+You could qualify for non-economic damages based on:

 - Pain and suffering: The accident harmed your physical and psychological well-being.

 - Disability: Whether you sustained a permanent or temporary disability, you could be eligible for compensation.